Which place is cheaper, Cordoba or Sao Paulo?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Sao Paulo:

-Sao Paulo is bigger, and its population is about 7 times larger than the population of Cordoba.
-When comparing the population of Sao Paulo vs. Cordoba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Sao Paulo has a larger population, and is about 7 times larger than the population of Cordoba.
+When comparing the sizes of Sao Paulo and Cordoba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the southern hemisphere, summer is in January and winter is in July.